talhayaseen57/autonomous_driving_vehicles_project/README.md

-# autonomous_driving_vehicles_project
+# Autonomous Driving Vehicles Project

-my contribution to the class project for the subject basics of autonomous driving vehicles
+This repository contains my contributions to the class project for the subject Basics of Autonomous Driving Vehicles.

-# tasks
+## Overview

+In this project, I worked on two main tasks:

-1- creating a heatmap based on the type of road element
+1. Creating a heatmap based on the type of road element.

-2- creating a classifier based on the road element typr
+2. Creating a classifier based on the road element type.

+## Acknowledgements

+Special thanks to the instructors of the Basics of Autonomous Driving Vehicles course for providing guidance and support throughout the project.